DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 - Bar charts to view fleet on-order/on-option by manufacturer
 - Table of Financial/Lessor Fleet Details
 - Valuations provided by Avitas

-### Aircraft/Engine Profile
-- Similar to Operator & Owner profiles but for an airframe, it Gives a snapshot
-- Has additional filters like Aircraft Category, Airframe, & Engines
-- Has bar charts for Top 10 Operators/Lessors by In-Service Fleet
-- Visualizations in charts/graphs with the ability to drill in for more detailed reports
-- For engines, it does not count the number of engines; it counts the number of aircraft with that engine on it
-- In-Service Fleet
-- Valuations powered by Avitas

 ### Parked Fleet